kent-map/kent/landscape/Kentish-place-names/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Dymchurch_beach_-_geograph.org.uk_-_5878827.jpg" label="Dymchurch Beach" attribution="Michael Garlick" icense="CC BY-SA 2.0">
 <param ve-map center="Q1500299" zoom="12">

-Both Kaye-Smith's and Kipling’s works celebrate the landscapes (paysii) of Marsh and Weald shared by of Kent and Sussex.
-These are landscapes produced by centuries of human toil and land use reflected in their place-names, especially across the Weald where settlements ending in ‘hurst’ (OE hyrst = wooded hill) and ‘den’ (OE den = wood pasture) provide a running rhyme of toponyms across the map, and ancient woodlands reveal their links to the iron industry that goes back to Roman times; Forge Wood, Furnace Wood, Hammer Wood.
+Both Kaye-Smith's and Kipling’s works celebrate the landscapes (pays) of Marsh and Weald shared by of Kent and Sussex.[^ref2] These are landscapes produced by centuries of human toil and land use reflected in their place-names, especially across the Weald where settlements ending in ‘hurst’ (OE hyrst = wooded hill) and ‘den’ (OE den = wood pasture) provide a running rhyme of toponyms across the map, and ancient woodlands reveal their links to the iron industry that goes back to Roman times; Forge Wood, Furnace Wood, Hammer Wood.
 <param ve-map center="Q1506093" zoom="12">

 ### Bibliography

 Gelling, M. (1984) Place-Names in the Landscape.
 Phoenix Press: London.
 Gelling, M. (1988) Signposts to the Past: Place-Names and the History of England (2nd Edition).
 Phillimore: Chichester.
 Horsley, J. W. (1921) Place Names in Kent, South Eastern Gazette Newspaper Co.: Maidstone Canon J. W. Horsley; Late Vicar of Detling.
-Available via Project Guteberg - https://www.gutenberg.org/files/63263/63263-h/63263-h.htm
+Available via [Project Gutenberg](https://www.gutenberg.org/files/63263/63263-h/63263-h.htm)
 Mills.
-A. D. (1998) The Oxford Dictionary of English Place-Names [OUP: Oxford]
+A. D. (1998) _The Oxford Dictionary of English Place-Names_ OUP: Oxford.

 ### References

-[^ref1]: Walker Reed, Allen (1979) "The Evocative Power of Place Names in the Poetry of Carl Sandburg," Literary Onomastics Studies: Vol. 6, Article 3.
+[^ref1]: Walker Reed, Allen (1979) "The Evocative Power of Place Names in the Poetry of Carl Sandburg," _Literary Onomastics Studies_: Vol. 6, Article 3.
 Available at: http://digitalcommons.brockport.edu/los/vol6/iss1/3
 [^ref2]: https://www.kent-maps.online/landscape/kentish-landscapes/